vivekkumar2021/bhailang/README.md

 ## Usage/Examples

-In this example, we will declare a few variables and explore the use of conditions and loops in Bhailang.
+In the below screenshots, we have the code and then the output.
+We will declare a few variables and explore the use of conditions and loops in Bhailang.

 <img alt="1" src="./screenshots/1.png" />